 - entering, re-entering or deliberately leaving the field of play without the referee’s permission

 - failing to respect the required distance when play is restarted with a dropped ball, corner kick, free kick or throw-in

 - persistent offences (no specific number or pattern of offences constitutes “persistent”)

 - excessively using the ‘review’ (TV screen) signal

-Furthermore, yellow cards or cautions can also be showed to a player for ‘Unsporting Behavior’ which is basically breeching the ethos of the game’s rules by amongst other;
+Furthermore, yellow cards in soccer or cautions can also be showed to a player for ‘Unsporting Behavior’ which is basically breeching the ethos of the game’s rules by amongst other;

 - attempting to deceive the referee e.g. by feigning injury or pretending to have been fouled (simulation)

 - changing places with the goalkeeper during play without the referee’s permission

 - committing in a reckless manner a direct free kick offence

 - handling the ball to interfere with or stop a promising attack